 The American-born Lady Astor herself was a colourful and controversial character.
 Ironically for an American she was a believer in British Imperialism and held religious prejudices – dissuading the employment of Jews and Catholics at The Observer newspaper which was owned by her husband Waldorf Astor.
 Flirting with groups with Nazi sympathies during the 1930s, Astor possessed a great gift of wit which she used effectively to put down male hecklers both on hustings and in the Commons.

 While Lady Astor is a significant person in the development of our democracy, her politics would not have appealed to me and I would not have voted for her.
 This reveals something about the nature of representation.
-To avoid tokenism it is crucial that all groups in society are properly represented and we have a choice of opinions from whatever the race, gender or background of the candidates.
+To avoid tokenism it is crucial that all groups in society are properly represented and we have a choice of opinions from all races, genders and backgrounds.